LordsCalendar/master_chart/README.md

 The lattice has been measured in a living human brain in 2014.
 The strong force and human consciousness run on the same clock.

-# README – Consciousness Repository (Final – 19 November 2025)
+# Consciousness Repository (Final – 19 November 2025)

 **Orchestrated Objective Reduction (Orch-OR) is no longer a hypothesis.**
 **It has been experimentally confirmed by a prediction made in 2014–2025 from a single measured astronomical distance.**